Pacific Paradise, Queensland: Education

-Pacific Paradise State School is a government primary (Prep-6) school for boys and girls at 14-24 Menzies Drive (26.6142°S 153.0793°E).
+Pacific Paradise State School is a government primary (Prep–6) school for boys and girls at 14–24 Menzies Drive (26.6142°S 153.0793°E).
 In 2017, the school had an enrolment of 563 students with 44 teachers (37 full-time equivalent) and 25 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Pacific Paradise.
-The nearest secondary school is Maryoochydore State High School in Maroochydore.
+There are no secondary schools in Pacific Paradise.
+The nearest government secondary school is Maroochydore State High School in Maroochydore to the south.

 Amenities

 The Sunshine Coast Regional Council operates a mobile library service which visits Lerner Street.